tlam333/Parson-Problems/README.md

 ## Project Setup

 This project uses the MERN stack.
 Follow these steps for the initial setup.
+The first few parts just reminds you of the installation process read it again just to ensure that you have done it correctly.

 1. **Clone or fork the repository** from GitHub.
 2. **Frontend Setup**: